SIMBAChain/hardhat/README.md

     viewcontracts
 ```

-Or you can pass the specific topic you want help with as an optional argument after the "help" task.
+Or you can pass an optional --topic flag to specify which topic you would like help with.
 For instance, for help with the "deploy" task, run

 ```
-$ npx hardhat simba help deploy
+$ npx hardhat simba help --topic deploy
 ```

 As indicated above, the available help topics are: